sap-tutorials/Tutorials/tutorials/haas-dm-connect-sdi/haas-dm-connect-sdi.md

 ![Download SDI](18.png)

-Use `SYSTEM` (or an administration user in a non-trial environment) and its credentials
+Use `SYSTEM` (or an administration user in a non-trial environment) and its credentials.

 ![Download SDI](20.png)